Safeway: Past concepts

 Safeway throughout the decades has ventured and experimented with different concepts and themes for its locations and stores.

-In 1963, Safeway developed the Super S format—which combined a general merchandise and drug store and a new Safeway supermarket in the same building.
+In 1963, Safeway developed the Super S format – which combined a general merchandise and drug store and a new Safeway supermarket in the same building.
 The stores shared a common entrance, but operated as separate businesses with their own checkstands.
 The first outlet opened in Anchorage, Alaska.
 In 1965, 22 existing Super S stores were sold to Skaggs Drug Stores.
 Safeway sold the remaining stores in 1971.
-Some of these stores, such as #1526 outside the Valley Fair Mall in San Jose, were walled off and subdivided to allow chain drugstores to sign leases while the Safeway remained operating in its original configuration.

 In 1964, Safeway opened a trial two-level International Store at 12th and F Street in Washington, D.C., with a conventional Safeway downstairs and a gourmet store on the upper floor.
 The Safeway International Store range included wild boar steaks, snow hare, suckling pig, and reindeer steaks.

 The company also made a number of attempts to repurpose older, smaller store sites, opening Food Barn, a discount grocery outlet, and Liquor Barn, a discount liquor outlet, in the 1970s.
 Safeway also trialed Town House in Washington, D.C., small stores targeting apartment dwellers, and a gourmet store concept, Bon Appetit in San Francisco and Tiburon, California.

 In 1969, Safeway formed a joint venture with Holly Farms Poultry Industries (now part of Tyson Foods) to open Holly Farms Fried Chicken in an effort to diversify into fast food restaurants and compete with KFC.
 The first store opened in Colonial Heights, Virginia in August 1969.